 If you want to teach in an elementary school, the most direct path is to earn a teaching degree.
 In specific, a BS in Elementary Education can help you gain the teaching skills and knowledge you need to succeed in the classroom and prepare for teacher licensure/certification.

-An elementary education degree program prepares you to teach elementary grades from preschool to fifth, with some programs preparing you to teach sixth, seventh, and eighth grades as well.
+A bachelor’s or master’s elementary education degree program can prepare you to teach elementary grades from preschool to fifth, with some programs preparing you to teach sixth, seventh, and eighth grades as well.
 Most students pursuing an undergraduate degree in elementary education also spend a term under observed teaching, improving their teaching experience and preparing to lead their own classrooms.

-To become an elementary education teacher, a student can expect to take the following courses:
+To become an elementary education teacher, a student can expect to take courses in the following subjects:

-While earning an education degree used to require you to live close to a university campus, online learning is making the process more convenient.
-Rather than having to be close to the college you wish to attend, you can earn a BS in Elementary Education online and complete your courses right from home or anywhere else you have internet access.
+While earning an education degree used to require living close to a university campus, online learning is making the process more convenient.
+Rather than having to be close to the college you wish to attend, you can earn a BS in Elementary Education or a Master of Arts in Teaching (MAT) – Elementary Education online and complete your courses right from home or anywhere else you have internet access.
 Plus, in an online bachelor’s program, you can attend class at whatever time of day you want, giving you a lot more control over your daily schedule.

-If elementary education seems like the right choice for your career, a BS in Elementary Education can help you get there.
-And an online university can help ensure earning that bachelor’s degree is a real possibility.
+If elementary education seems like the right choice for your career, a BS in Elementary Education or Master of Arts in Teaching (MAT) – Elementary Education can help you get there.
+And an online university can help ensure earning that degree is a real possibility.

-Walden University is an accredited institution offering a BS in Elementary Education degree program online.
+Walden University is an accredited institution offering BS in Elementary Education and Master of Arts in Teaching (MAT) – Elementary Education degree programs online.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

 1 Source: https://nces.ed.gov/fastfacts/display.asp?id=372